AditiBelle/AditiBelle/README.md

 ## About Me:

 Hello!
 I am Aditi.
-I major in Neuroscience & Behavior and minor in Computer Science and Chemistry and I am on the pre-med track!
+I am a senior majoring in Neuroscience & Behavior and minor in Computer Science and Chemistry and I am on the pre-med track!

+Incoming MPH studuent with a focus in Epidemiology and Biostatistcs.

 I am interested in Computational Neuroscience as well as using CS and Biostatistics for Public Health purposes and research!